 Meet the team

-The UKIST team are a group of mums who found each other online.
+The UKIST team are a group of parents who found each other online.
 Out of frustration at a lack of UK-specific information and support, and a desire to help others in the same boat, a registered charity was born.
 Find out more about our trustees and support team below:

 I’m Samia, I live in Somerset with my husband Steve and three daughters, Evie, Poppy and Jorgie.
 Jorgie was diagnosed at six months with infantile spasms and we fought for a very long time to get seizure control.